gplucc01/LivePhoneBridge/README.md

 /Users/[YourName]/Library/Preferences/Ableton/Live x.x.x/User Remote Scripts/
 ```

-If the `User Remote Scripts` folder doesn't exist, create it.
+If the `Remote Scripts` folder doesn't exist, create it.

 To find the Library folder: open Finder, click **Go** in the menu bar, hold **Option**, and click **Library**.